madebykind/madebykind-v3/content/work/unesco.md

   - chapter
   - rewilding-britain
   - jackson-crane
-weight: 3
+weight: 1
 banner_type: standard
 banner_icon: unesco-logo
 banner_img: images/work-unesco-school.jpg
 banner_img_alt: Children at desks in a school, working with blue pens.
 One child is looking directly at the camera
 toc: true
 teaser:
-  title: Digital report and knowledge base supporting education in emergencies
+  title: Ensuring access to education for millions of children
-  description: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed lacinia consequat rhoncus.
+  description: A digital report and knowledge base supporting education in emergencies
   images:
     - img: images/work-unesco-flat.jpg
       alt: Flat images of pages from a report document